February 19, 2017

 TWITTER Tracking Pixel: THINGS TO KEEP IN MIND

-- It may take up to 24 hours for data to appear in Twitter Ads account (but usually it’s processed much faster).
+- It may take up to 24 hours for data to appear in a Twitter Ads account (but usually it’s processed much faster).

-- Test, test, test before publishing – devil is in the detail.
+- Test, test, test before publishing – the devil is in the detail.
 One tiny mistake can lead to huge problems.

 That’s it!
 You have successfully installed Twitter tracking pixel with Google Tag Manager.
 It’s actually a pretty easy thing to do but very powerful.
 Having pixel installed on your website will enable you to grow remarketing lists and show ads to them in particular.

-This blog post is a part of more comprehensive guide – Google Tag Manager + Twitter, so if you’re looking more in-depth tutorial about how to upgrade your Twitter marketing with Google Tag Manager, give it a try.
+This blog post is a part of a more comprehensive guide – Google Tag Manager + Twitter, so if you’re looking more in-depth tutorial about how to upgrade your Twitter marketing with Google Tag Manager, give it a try.